-\subsubsection{Illustrative Examples}
+To verify these improvements are contributed by COOL rather than more trainable parameters, we first compare the performance with a deeper BERT containing more self-attention layers in Table~\ref{tab:deeperbase}.
+We added 3 or 5 more self-attention layers on top of the original BERT.
+It can be observed that direct stacking layers does not gain an improvement over the base model, even bringing adverse effects.
+It further confirms that COOL brings these improvements and it can remedy the deficiencies of the self-attention mechanism while encoding the local information.

+We further compare the outlook attention with other techniques for local information enhancement in Table~\ref{tab:visualandcontext}.
+We separately implement BERT with standard convolution and dynamic convolution~\cite{wu2019pay,jiang2020convbert}.
+The table reports the COOL(BERT) results without the convolutional block in the interest of fairness.
+We can see that the models with outlook attention outperform those with standard or dynamic convolution.

+We also compare the results between the original visual outlook attention and context outlook attention to demonstrate that the changes to the visual outlook attention to applying to NLP are relevant and effective.
+The results are collated in Table~\ref{tab:visualandcontext} as well.
+It can be viewed that outlook attention, whether implemented as the visual outlook or improved into a mechanism dedicated to NLP, brings an improvement.
+Thus, the modified module is indeed better suited to NLP tasks.

+The results of COOL with different numbers of context outlook layers are reported in Figure~\ref{fig:noconv}.
+All variants with COOL outperform the baseline.
+It achieves peak performance with two context outlook layers with a convolutional block.

+\paragraph{Illustrative examples.}
-We present and discuss illustrative examples of the situations in which COOL with BERT or ALBERT predicts the correct or a better answer while the baseline does not and reverse.

-The examples indicate the question (Q), the paragraph or the significant excerpt thereof (P), the baseline answers (BERT and ALBERT) and the answers with COOL with convolutional block with the corresponding language model.
-The parts of the answer and paragraph relevant to the discussion are highlighted in blue and the correct answers in green.
+We first present and discuss illustrative examples of the situations in which models with COOL predict the correct or better answers while the baseline models do not and reverse.
+The examples indicate the question (Q), the paragraph or the significant excerpt thereof (P), the answers by the baseline models, and the answers by COOL with the corresponding baseline models.
+The parts of the paragraph relevant to the discussion are highlighted in blue and correct answers in green.